-We are a publication of Environmental Health Sciences, a nonprofit organization dedicated to driving science into public discussion and policy on environmental health issues, including climate change.
+We are a publication of Environmental Health Sciences, a nonprofit, nonpartisan organization dedicated to driving science into public discussion and policy on environmental health issues, including climate change.

-- Put events driving the day's news in a larger context
+- Put events and science driving the day's news in a larger context

-- Share our perspective as journalists with considerable expertise in the field.
+- Share our perspective as journalists and scientists with considerable expertise in the field.

 Douglas Fischer, executive editor